 - Purchasing products from another online retailer and having that retailer ship directly to customers; or

-- Shipping orders with packing slips, invoices, or other information indicating a seller name or contact information other than your own.
+- Shipping orders with packing slips, invoices, or other information indicating a seller’s name or contact information other than your own.

 - You can read more about how to dropship with Amazon on their website here.

-There are a number of conditions and prohibitions that store owners should adhere to if they would like to sell their merchandise on Amazon.
-Based on Amazon’s guidelines, eligible stores that can add their products on Amazon include product niches on books, office products, electronics, computer video games, and more.
-These products do not need to get an approval to add their products on Amazon.
-On the other hand, Amazon also came up with a list of products that needs to get an approval before being added to the Amazon sales platform.
-This includes hoverboards, hazardous goods and a lot more.
+There are several conditions and prohibitions that store owners should adhere to if they want to sell their merchandise on Amazon.
+Based on Amazon’s guidelines, eligible stores that can add their products to Amazon include product niches on books, office products, electronics, computer video games, and more.
+These products do not need to get approval to add their products on Amazon.
+On the other hand, Amazon also came up with a list of products that require approval before being added to the Amazon sales platform, including hoverboards, hazardous goods, and a lot more.

 Read more about categories and products requiring approval from Amazon Seller Central help section.

-Amazon has limitations when it comes to drop shipping.
-This set of limitations prevents many dropshippers to freely sell on the platform.
 While Amazon allows drop shipping, it is mostly allowed only through the FBA program.
-So if you are considering to drop ship on Amazon using the dropshipping arbitrage module, know that this may not be possible under certain conditions.
-Looking through the set guidelines of the FBA program, traditional drop shipping is possible.
+So if you consider dropshipping on Amazon using the dropshipping arbitrage module, know that this may not be possible under certain conditions.
+Looking through the set guidelines of the FBA program, traditional dropshipping is possible.

 About the Author:

 Michelle is part of the marketing arm of DSM Tool, a dropshipping marketing tool providing all the required components from finding the top products to listing the products on Ebay.
 She is also a content curator for the DSMagazine since 2016.